-A passage area with a sofa bed that can be used also as a place for reading or a place to sleep for one person, 1 bathroom with shower and 1 bathroom with tub and shower, a double room with an antique fireplace. the experience of living in the heart of Rome in a quiet street.
+A passage area with a sofa bed that can be used also as a place for reading or a place to sleep for one person, 1 bathroom with shower and 1 bathroom with tub and shower, a double room with an antique fireplace. the experience of living at the heart of Rome in a quiet street.

 The street is open only to pedestrians.
 You will experienced a full immersion into history